 In a market in which all diamonds were traceable, consumers would also want to know the origin of the gold, platinum, and colored gems in their jewelry.
 And wouldn’t it be good to know the origin of the gas at your local gas station?
 An expectation of traceability with one product can transfer over to another.

 At Brilliant Earth, we encourage diamond traceability in a few ways.
-We provide origin information for every diamond in our online database, helping to establish the norm that consumers should know where their gems are from.
-We fund efforts to establish a source of development diamonds, which would be produced by artisanal miners and traceable to specific countries and regions.
+We provide origin information for our diamonds, helping to establish the norm that consumers should know where their gems are from.
+We go above and beyond the current industry standards to offer Beyond Conflict Free Diamonds™ with a listed origin.
+Our select group of diamond suppliers demonstrate a robust chain of custody protocol for their diamonds and have the ability to track and segregate diamonds by origin.
+We help fund efforts to establish a source of development diamonds, which would be produced by artisanal miners and traceable to specific countries and regions.
 We also advocate for the diamond industry to implement a diamond tracking system.
 Jewelry consumers, too, can make a difference by asking a simple question whenever they shop for diamonds: where is this diamond from?